josefbacik/josefbacik.github.io/_posts/2021-10-19-patch-review.markdown

 $ git series-review <hash of the first patch in the series>
 ```

-# Why we do patch review?
+# Why we do patch review

 We all have things we check when reviewing patches.
 Some of us have spent a lot
 of time fixing locking problems, so we pay close attention to any locking.
 Some